 Far from it.
-While retirees account for nearly 72 percent of the people receiving Social Security benefits, the Social Security Administration (SSA) also makes payments to:
+While retirees account for more than 73 percent of the people receiving Social Security benefits, the Social Security Administration (SSA) also makes payments to:

-- Almost 5.9 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.
+- More than 5.8 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

-- Some 65 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling $93.2 billion a month.
+- Some 65.8 million people are drawing retirement, disability, family or survivor benefits totaling $101.8 billion a month.

-- More than 7.8 million people receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
-Nearly 2.3 million people ages 65 and over receive SSI.
+- Nearly 7.6 million people receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
+More than 2.3 million people age 65 and over receive SSI.

 Keep in mind